logzio/logz-docs/_source/logzio_collections/_log-sources/falco.md

 Next, look up the filepath to Falco's logs.

 In the same configuration file, find the line that begins `filename:`.
-Its value points to Falco's event logs and will be needed in the next step to replace the placeholder `<<filepath-to-falco-events.txt>>`.
+Its value points to Falco's event logs and will be needed in a future step to replace the placeholder `<<filepath-to-falco-events.txt>>`.
 Copy the filepath and save it for the next step.
 You'll need it to configure Filebeat.

 ```